cfiltnlp/IITB-English-Hindi-PC/README.md

 ## Other
 You can find a catalogue of other English-Hindi and other Indian language parallel corpora here: [Indic NLP Catalog](https://github.com/indicnlpweb/indicnlp_catalog)
-Version 3.1 - December 2021 - Added 49,400 sentence pairs to the parallel corpus.

 ## Cite